codenothing/munit/README.md

-# MUnit
+# munit

-Modular unit testing for javascript.
-MUnit was built to handle synchronous and asynchronous tests easily with little developer intervention.
+Modular unit testing for javascript. munit was built to handle synchronous and asynchronous tests easily with little developer intervention.